stanford-oval/cs294-homework-workdir/hw1/README.md

 # Homework 1
-In this homework, you will build a toy QA skill for Almond virtual assistant on a domain of your choice using schema.org data from websites.
+In this homework, you will build a toy question answering (QA) skill for the Almond virtual assistant on a domain of your choice using schema.org data from websites.
-This workdir provides you a `Makefile` to help you run the scripts needed, as well as an example QA skill for restaurant domain.
+This workdir provides you a `Makefile` to help you run the scripts needed, as well as an example QA skill for the restaurant domain.

-## Acquiring dependencies
+## Install dependencies
-This homework requires `nodejs` (>=8.0), and `yarn` as a package manager.
+This homework requires `java`, `nodejs` (>=10.0), and `yarn` as a package manager.
-Follow the guide from their own websites to install them on your local machine.
+Follow the guide from their websites to install them on your local machine.
+See [nodejs](https://nodejs.org/en/download/) and [yarn](https://classic.yarnpkg.com/en/docs/install/) for installation details.
+You can check your installation by running `node --version` and `yarn --version`.

-In addition to that, you will need 3 libraries:
+In addition, you will need 3 libraries from OVAL:
 [genie-toolkit](https://github.com/stanford-oval/genie-toolkit),
 [almond-tokenizer](https://github.com/stanford-oval/almond-tokenizer),
 and [thingpedia-cli](https://github.com/stanford-oval/thingpedia-cli).